Welcome to P.R.E. Track Days.

 Rider registration and technical inspection begin at 7:00 am each morning and close at 8:00 am.
 Registration will reopen for thirty minutes at 8:30 after the riders meeting is over.
 Registration closes for the day at 9:00 am.

-Preregistered late arrivals will be handled as our staff has time after the riders meeting.
+Pre-registered late arrivals will be handled as our staff has time after the riders meeting.
 The way to ensure you dont miss any track time is to arrive early so you can register on time.

 The registration area will be clearly marked.
 Beginning at 7:00 am PRE staff will begin registering riders in the marked registration area.
 Ride your bike to the registration area.
 Bring your photo I.D. and all of your riding gear including helmet, gloves, leathers, boots, and back protector.
 At registration we will have you sign the liability waiver, check you in, and give you a color coded event wristband.
 All of this will be accomplished without you needing to get off of your motorcycle.
 You can then proceed immediately to technical inspection.
+Registration for Advanced group is at 7:00 am, registration for Intermediate group is at 7:20 am, and registration for Novice group is at 7:40 am.

 Technical Inspection Requirements

-After receiving your event wristband at registration, you will take your motorcycle and riding gear to tech.
 Your bike should be in good mechanical condition with no fluid leaks.
 The following is a list of items that will be checked:

 - Motorcycles must be suitable for use on a race track and have wheels at least 16″ in diameter.
 All motorcycles must provide suitable ground clearance for extreme lean angles.